HongkuanZhang/IFMIR-Corpus/README.md

 Put the downloaded ***MedicalReportPub.csv*** file into the root directory.

-The sampling script will generate 49 .txt files into the `/sample` by:
+The txt generation script will generate 49 .txt files into the `/sample` by:
 ```python
 python3 generate-txt.py
 ```